polycube-network/polycube/Documentation/installation.rst

     cd polycube
     git submodule update --init --recursive

-    # launch the automatic install script
+    # launch the automatic install script (use -h to see the different installation modes)
     ./scripts/install.sh

 Once the installation is completed, you can follow the :doc:`quickstart` instructions.